hull/hull-client-node/README.md

 hullClient.asUser({ email: "user@email.com" });
 ```

 > Return a `HullClient` scoped to the user identified by only by an anonymousId.
 Lets you start tracking and storing properties from a user before you have a UserID ready for him.
-Lazily created if [Guest Users](http://www.hull.io/docs/users/guest_users) are enabled

 > When you have a UserId, just pass both to link them.

 ```js